WordPress/gutenberg/docs/explanations/architecture/styles.md

 This document introduces the main concepts related to styles that affect the user content in the block editor.
 It points to the relevant reference guides and tutorials for readers to dig deeper into each one of the ideas presented.
 It's aimed to block authors and people working in the block editor project.

 1. HTML and CSS
-2. User-provided Block Styles
+2. Block styles
   - From UI controls to HTML markup
   - Block Supports API
   - Current limits of the Block Supports API
-3. User-provided Global Styles
+3. Global styles
+  - Gather data
+  - Consolidate data
+  - From data to styles
+  - Current limits of the Global styles API

 ### 1. HTML and CSS